mgreter/libsass/docs/api-compiler.md

 ## Sass Compiler API

 Sass Compiler is the main object to facilitate the Sass compilation process.
-It keeps state between different stages of the process, which is split in three main stages: parsing, compiling and rendering.
+It holds the configuration, the compilation state and the results.
+It's the main object you will interact on the C-API side.

-The regular life-time of a compiler will mostly look like this:
+The regular life-cycle of a compiler will mostly look like this:
 - Create new compiler object
 - Set various configuration options
 - Set one compilation entry point